 Publication date: Nov.
 1, 2017

 ID Weeds allows you to search for weeds by their common or Latin name, view a list of weeds, or identify weeds based on characteristics.
 It presents weed details and photos.
-By the MU Division of Plant Sciences, this is the iPhone and iPad version.
+By the MU Division of Plant Sciences, this is the Android version.